 - Nivolumab (Opdivo)

-Different types of immunotherapy have tended to cause several side effects, including skin reactions, flu-like symptoms, diarrhoea, and weight changes—some of the patients show infusion reactions when given the drugs for immunotherapy.
+Different types of immunotherapy have tended to cause several side effects, including skin reactions, flu-like symptoms, diarrhea, and weight changes—some of the patients show infusion reactions when given the drugs for immunotherapy.
 The infusion reaction is an allergic reaction and can include fever, chills, flushing of the face, rash, itchy skin, feeling dizzy, wheezing, and trouble breathing.
-Autoimmune reactions have also been reported in patients when immunotherapy-based drugs tend to remove safeguards on the body’s immune system.
-Other body parts are also affected as it causes severe or even life-threatening problems in the lungs, intestines, liver, hormone-making glands, kidneys, or other organs.
+Patients report autoimmune reactions when immunotherapy-based drugs remove safeguards on the body’s immune system.
+It affects other body parts also as it causes severe or even life-threatening problems in the lungs, intestines, liver, hormone-making glands, kidneys, or other organs.

-- Pulmonary function tests are used to check for any healthy cells after the surgery.
+Pulmonary function tests check for any healthy cells after the surgery.

-- The tests are performed to check the functioning of the heart and other organs to ensure the patient’s good health after surgery.
+Doctors perform tests to check the functioning of the heart and other organs to ensure the patient’s good health after surgery.

-- The determination of cancer metastasis to the lymph nodes between the lungs is mainly carried out by mediastinoscopy or other techniques before the surgery.
+The determination of cancer metastasis to the lymph nodes between the lungs is mainly by mediastinoscopy or other techniques before the surgery.

-Also, some of the surgeries have been proven effective in treating small cell lung cancer as the nearby lymph nodes are removed for determining the possible spread of the tumor.
+Also, some of the surgeries are effective in treating small cell lung cancer as the nearby lymph nodes are removed for determining the possible spread of the tumor.
 General anesthesia is provided to the patients at the time of surgery.
-It is usually done through a large surgical incision between the ribs in the side of the chest or the back, known as thoracotomy.
-Others are mentioned below:
+Doctors perform it through a large surgical incision between the ribs in the side of the chest or the back, known as thoracotomy.
+Others are below:

-- Pneumonectomy: It removes the entire lung and is required if the tumor is close to the centre of the chest region.
+It removes the entire lung and is necessary if the tumor is close to the center of the chest region.

-- Lobectomy: The lungs consist of 5 lobes (3 in the right lung and 2 in the left).
-The entire lobe containing the tumors is removed in this surgical approach.
+The lungs consist of 5 lobes (3 in the right lung and 2 in the left).
+Doctors remove the entire lobe containing the tumors in this surgical approach.
 It is often the preferred type of operation for small cell lung cancer.

-- Sleeve resection: It is used for treating the cancers of large airways within the lungs.
+It treats cancers of large airways within the lungs.
 The sleeve resection cut across the airways above and below the tumor and then sewed the cuff back onto the shortened airways.